In the twentieth century, two groups of people figured out how to turn ordinary performance into extraordinary results.

 The systems tradition had its own wall: extraordinary process thinking that struggled to cross the boundary from manufacturing to the domains where most people actually work.

-Here's what's remarkable: both traditions failed at exactly the same boundary, for opposite reasons.
+Here's what happened over more than a century: both traditions failed at exactly the same boundary, for opposite reasons.

 The Practice Tradition's Failure

-Kept the unit of analysis as the individual.
+From Galton through Ericsson, the unit of analysis was always the individual.
 No matter how much you train the radiologist, the roofing crew, or the sales team—if the work itself isn't designed to apply, reinforce, and build on what they learn, the training doesn't transfer.
 Individual development without system design produces heroes who burn out, not organizations that sustain excellence.

 The Systems Tradition's Failure

 Often treated people as interchangeable components in a machine.
+Taylor separated thinking from doing.
 Ford's assembly line and McDonald's Speedee System produced remarkable consistency, but at the cost of dehumanizing the work.
 And when Lean consultants tried to bring factory thinking into services, the translation broke down.

 The practice people knew how to develop people but had no framework for the work surrounding them.
 The systems people knew how to design processes but often ignored the humans inside them.